 All these small details make a big difference, so Rob’s mission during a recent visit to Boddington Reservoir was to address the 10 questions he gets asked most often.
 With the tactic coming into its own from spring onwards, his answers are sure to help you put more fish on the bank.

-Q What size of feeder should I use?
+1. What size feeder should I use?

 A common mistake is to use a feeder which is too light, for example 15g or 20g.
 I don’t use anything less than 30g because this weight allows you to cast easily and more accurately.
 If you’re casting to an island slope it anchors in place and doesn’t roll down the slope like a lighter version will.